 Summer is the recipient of numerous local, state and federal awards, including an FBI commendation for organized crime prosecution, outstanding achievement award from the Deputy District Attorneys Association for the complex prosecution for the rape and murder of an elderly woman.
 She was named an “Angel of Anti-Human Trafficking” and a “Modern Day Abolitionist.”
 She was selected as the 2017 Southern California District Attorney of the Year by Crime Victims United, was awarded the Pathbreaker Award by Shared Hope International, and received the 2019 Humane Award for her work in fighting animal cruelty.

-Summer Stephan received her Bachelor of Arts Degree from the University of California, at Davis, and her Juris Doctor from Pacific McGeorge School of Law.
-She has been a Deputy District Attorney in San Diego County for 25 years, and was a San Diego Superior Court Research Attorney before joining the DA’s office.
+Summer received her Bachelor of Arts degree from the University of California, Davis and her Juris Doctor from the University of the Pacific, McGeorge School of Law.